rinatkhaziev/wp-frontend-uploader/readme.txt

 == Description ==

 This plugin gives you an ability to easily accept, moderate and publish user generated content (currently, there are 3 modes: media, post, post + media).
-The plugin allows you to create a front end form with multiple fields (easily customizable with shortcodes).
-You can limit which MIME-types are supported for each field.
+The plugin allows you to create a front end form with multiple fields (easily customizable with shortcodes, refer to FAQ).
 All of the submissions are safely held for moderation in Media/Post/Custom Post Types menu under a special tab "Manage UGC".
 Review, moderate and publish.
 It's that easy!

 This plugin supports multiple uploads for modern browsers.
 Multiple file uploads are enabled for default form.
 To use it in your custom shortcode add multiple="" attribute to file shortcode.

 If you want to customize your form, please refer to FAQ section.

-By default plugin allows all MIME-types that are whitelisted in WordPress.
-However, there's a filter if you need to add some exotic MIME-type.
+**By default the plugin allows all file types that are whitelisted in WordPress.** However, you can whitelist additional common file types on the settings page.
+If you're comfortable with theme development, there's a filter that'll allow you to add some exotic MIME-type.
 Be sure to check out FAQ to get a grasp on how to customize the upload form with actions and filters.

 = New in v0.5 =